-|[BATU FERRINGHI] ► THIS BEACH IS THE FIRST BEACH I VISITED OUTSIDE PH.|
+|[BATU FERRINGHI] ► THIS BEACH WAS THE FIRST BEACH I VISITED OUTSIDE PH.|

-|[KUALA LUMPUR] ► WITH THE ICONIC PETRONAS TOWER AT THE BACKGROUND.|
+|[KUALA LUMPUR] ► WITH THE ICONIC PETRONAS TOWERS AT THE BACKGROUND.|

-|[TANJUNG BUNGAH] ► MARKET VENDORS IN TANJUNG BUNGAH TOWN: BEFORE I VISITED MALAYSIA, I THOUGHT EVERY MALAYSIAN IS A CORPORATE EMPLOYEE UNTIL I SAW THIS.
+|[TANJUNG BUNGAH] ► MARKET VENDORS IN TANJUNG BUNGAH TOWN: BEFORE I VISITED MALAYSIA, I HAD A WEIRD THOUGHT THAT EVERY MALAYSIAN IS A CORPORATE EMPLOYEE UNTIL I SAW THIS.
 THIS IS HUMBLING.
 TRAVELING TAUGHT ME TO APPRECIATE THE BLESSINGS I HAVE AS A FILIPINO.|